Connect with others who understand.

 2. Get Moving

-Aside from promoting good health in general, physical activity can help manage many MS symptoms.
-“Exercise should be part of your lifestyle,” Dr. Boster said.
+Aside from promoting good health in general, physical activity can help manage many symptoms of MS. “Exercise should be part of your lifestyle,” Dr. Boster said.

 Vitamin D and diet are essential to good MS defense, according to Dr. Boster.
 Low levels of vitamin D are common in people with MS. You can ask your doctor to check your vitamin D levels with a blood test.
 If you have low levels of the vitamin, Dr. Boster recommends discussing supplementation with your physician.